cirosantilli/linux-cheat/desktop/index.md

 #freedesktop.org

-aka XDG (freedesktop.org was formerly known as the X Desktop Group, and the acronym "XDG", remains common in their work.)
+AKA XDG (freedesktop.org was formerly known as the X Desktop Group, and the acronym "XDG", remains common in their work.)

 Large community website, de facto standard on certin areas,